syncfusion-content/wpf-docs/wpf/Autocomplete/Highlighting-matched-text.md

 ## Unmatched

-It highlights unmatching characters in the suggestion list.
+It highlights unmatched characters in the suggestion list.

 {% tabs %}